-The Company places great importance on the for effective communication constructive dialogue with investors and the media by providing communications through the Annual and Interim Reports, along with Regulatory News Service announcements.
-The Company's website, www.distil.uk.com, is used for both financial and general news relevant to shareholders.
-The Board maintains a general policy of keeping all interested parties informed announcements and update by regular statements.
-The Executive Chairman is the Company's principal spokesperson investors, fund managers, the press and other interested parties and acts as a general liaison for all shareholders.
+The Company places great importance on the need effective communication and constructive dialogue with investors and the media by providing communications through the Annual and Interim Reports, along with Regulatory News Service announcements.
+The Company's www.distil.uk.com. is used for both financial and general news relevant to shareholders.
+The Board maintains a general policy of keeping all interested parties informed by regular announcements and update statements.
+The Executive Chairman is the Company's principal spokesperson with investors, fund managers, the press and other interested parties and acts as a general liaison for all shareholders.
 All Directors attend the AGM, where private investors are given the opportunity to question the Board.
 The AGM provides an opportunity to meet, listen and present to shareholders, and shareholders are encouraged to attend.
-All 2018 AGM resolutions were passed comfortably.
+All 2019 AGM resolutions were passed comfortably.